Agent OS Protocol

 - ✗MPLP is designed to be embedded, not deployed as a standalone system

 MPLP defines the semantic contract that runtimes implement.
-It is a governance layer, not a competing execution platform.
+"The Agent OS Protocol" is positioning language for that role, not a literal runtime category.

 Architecture